V-Sekai/unidot_importer/README.md

 # unidot Importer

-A Unity compatibility layer and unitypackage importer for Godot.
+A Unity compatibility layer and unitypackage importer for Godot 4.x.

+## Engine patches

+Please use the `unidot_fixes` branch of https://github.com/lyuma/godot to run this addon (currently based on godot bb4c464 + `fire/bc7e_rdo`).

 ## Features